khaleel-git/DevOPS/k8s/README.md

 crictl pods
 ```

-## A note on Docker Deprecation
+## A Note on Docker Deprecation
-Why are we still talking about docker if docker is deprecated?
+Why are we still talking about Docker if Docker is deprecated?
-cli, api, build, volumes, auth, security
+- CLI, API, build, volumes, auth, security.

-containerD was removed from docker
-docker is still the most popular container solution
+ContainerD was removed from Docker, but Docker is still the most popular container solution.
-**--> k8s no longer require docker as the runtime**
+**--> Kubernetes no longer requires Docker as the runtime.**
-it is ok to use docker as an example
+It is okay to use Docker as an example.

-**--> Replace: docker - nerdctl**
+**--> Replace Docker with nerdctl where applicable.**

 ## Pods

 Pods are the smallest, most basic deployable objects in Kubernetes.
 A Pod represents a single instance of a running process in your cluster.